 - Sun or partial shade.
 Prefers moist, well-drained, fertile soils, but shows adaptability to different soil types.
 Does not usually develop brown "winter burn" color as does Thuja plicata.

 - Hardy to USDA Zone 5 Native range from western Oregon to Nevada, south to California.
 It is one of the four native "cedars" (so-called) found in Oregon.
-For a comparison of the most common three "cedars" see Three "cedar" species native to Oregon
+For a comparison of the four "cedars" see Four "cedar" species native to Oregon.

 - The cultivar 'Maupin Glow' has yellow and green foliage.